Hmrinal/Modelling-in-ANN/README.md

 We took one of the most famous datasets, i.e., Fashion Mnist and on this dataset we splitted the data into train and test data.
 After making the proper installations data is plotted so that the structure can be analysed which is then led by normalizing the data.

-Flattening of dataset is done in order to convert 3D matrix in 2D.
+Flattening of dataset is done in order to convert 3D matrix in 2D after which the model is optimized using SGD(Stochastic Gradient Descent) optimizer.
+Performance is tested in order to seize best possible parameters.
+Based on the difference between the actual value and the predicted value, an error value also called Cost Function is computed and sent back through the system.